 In 1968, Congress established the National Flood Insurance Program (NFIP) in response to rising flood losses and as an alternative to ad hoc federal disaster assistance.
 The NFIP's insurance operation was self-supporting from the mid-1980s until the 2005 hurricane season when Hurricanes Katrina, Rita, and Wilma exposed serious flaws in the program.
-The 2005 Gulf Coast hurricanes were catastrophic disasters that required over \$110 billion in federal disaster relief1, including \$21.9 billion in claims payouts under the NFIP.
-The program now faces unprecedented financial and regulatory challenges.
+The 2005 Gulf Coast hurricanes were catastrophic disasters that required approximately \$110 billion in federal disaster relief, including an estimated \$19.28 billion in claims payouts under the NFIP.1 The program now faces unprecedented financial and regulatory challenges.